 After a reinstall you can copy saved files back into the viewer.
 The same with chat logs.

-WARNING: With the release of Viewer 2 and even more so with the release of Viewer 3 trying to save skins is pointless.
+WARNING: With the release of Viewer 3 I find trying to save skins is pointless.
 The new viewers so radically changed the interface that entire new skins are having to be designed.
 With the variety of User Interfaces in Third Party Viewers (TPV) skins are NOT interchangeable.
 So, unless you have customized a skin for a viewer you will be re-installing, forget saving skins.

 The Second Life Uninstall

-When you plan to do a clean install for all the viewers you should remove them using its uninstall program.
+When you plan to do a clean install for all the viewers you should remove them using each viewer’s uninstall program.
 Several viewer’s uninstall programs do not remove all the viewer’s files.
 They also often skip or forget files in other locations.
-If you are doing a clean install, it is smart to check for and delete all the viewer’s files after running uninstall.
+If you are doing a clean install, it is smart to check for and delete any reaming viewer files after running the uninstall.
 Above I’ve listed them.
 With that list you can uninstall all or a just one or two viewers.

-WARNING: If you are only removing one viewer for a clean install, avoid using the un-install program.
+Caution: If you are only removing one viewer for a clean install of it, you should probably avoid using its uninstall program.
 Several remove files that other viewers need.
 The Lab’s SL Viewer’s un-install program is bad about wiping out files other viewers need.
 It also removes chat logs.

-When doing a clean install for a single viewer the best method is to manually remove the files.
+I think if you have several viewers installed then the best method for doing a clean install for a single viewer is to manually remove the files.

 Quicktime and Webkit

 If you do not have the Safari Browser or QuickTime installed.
-Install them now.
+Install them before you start your re-install process.
 This will save you problems with Webkit and SL Media down the road.

 The Second Life Clean Install

 Install the other viewers you plan to use.
-Install your favorite viewer or the viewer you plan to use most last.
-If you plan to use the SL viewer most that means, install it gain over the top of the previous install.
-By doing this little step you should end up with the Windows Registry correctly setup.
+Install your favorite viewer. the viewer you plan to use most, last.
+If you plan to use the SL viewer most that means, install it gain over the top of the previous install and after the other viewers installed.
+By doing this little step you should end up with the Windows Registry correctly setup and Windows using the SL Viewer for SLURL’s.

-If you only remove one viewer and re-install it, you still need to reinstall the SL Viewer last, even if you did not remove it.
+If you only remove one viewer and re-install it, you still need to reinstall the SL Viewer so it is the last viewer installed, even if you did not remove it.

 Viewer Problem Tip

 Geeks tend to forget to tell you to reboot.
-Anytime you viewer goes into 0.5 FPS or in and out of Not Responding, blinking black screens, or other obvious video problems, close the viewer, if possible.
-Clear the cache* and reboot.
+Anytime you viewer goes into 0.5 FPS or in and out of Not Responding, blinking black screens, or other obvious video problems, close the viewer, if possible, and reboot.
 These two steps can fix an amazing number of mysterious problems.

 —

-* Clearing the cache is much less a cure all now, 2012, than it was when this article was written.
+* Clearing the cache is way less a cure all now, 2015, than it was in 2011 when this article was written.
 Seriously consider whether your reason for doing a clean install is a data corruption issue.
 If not, leave the cache in place.

-If your problem is more likely a connection issue, clearing the cache means your system will be putting more load on the connection and possibly complicating your problems.
-So, leaving the cache in place may help or hurt in these cases.
-I’m sorry I can’t give a better answer on point.
-However, I suggest you leave the cache in place and read: Troubleshoot Your #SL Connection.
+If your problem is likely a connection issue, clearing the cache means your system will be putting more load on the connection and possibly complicating your problems.
+So, leaving the cache in place will likely help in such cases.
+I strongly suggest you leave the cache in place and read: Troubleshoot Your #SL Connection.
+Consider clearing the main cache an absolute last resort.

-However, as the chat files get larger, there is a tiny bit of performance loss.
-Also, they are difficult to use, if you open them in external editors.
-From time to time you need to delete or rename them.
+However, as the chat files get larger, there is a bit of performance loss.
+Also, large files are difficult to open in external editors.
+So, from time to time you need to delete or rename them to keep the size within reason and improve performance.
+Examine the file size and rename or delete the large files (500k and larger or may be even 100k).
+Also, fewer files are better too.

 This is great!
 Thanks for posting this.
 I came upon this while seeking answers to a question about .xml files.
 Specifically, I was wondering which xml file(s) should be used to replace/rename (or compared side by side and manually edited) between two viewers so that when I launch the newly installed of the two viewers, I don’t have to go through all the preferences and adjust them to how my older viewer functioned.
 My question wasn’t answered here, however, the information you have is great to know.
 If you have an answer to my question on top of all this, I’d be delighted to hear it.
 Thanks!!